OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 <a id="9"></a>
 ## Step 9: Download ICGC data using icgc-storage-client

-Using the [ICGC data portal](https://dcc.icgc.org) find the data of interest, ensuring its available in the Collaboratory using the built in filtering and copy the object ID
+Using the [ICGC data portal](https://dcc.icgc.org) find the data of interest, ensuring it's available in the Collaboratory using the built in filtering and copy the object ID

 <figure>
     <img id="icgc-copyid" src="{{site.urlimg}}jared_baker/day1collab/9-icgc-copyid.png" data-featherlight="#icgc-copyid" />